WeblateOrg/weblate/docs/admin/install.rst

 server and import it on the new one.
 Alternatively you can use replication in case your database supports it.

-The best approach is to use database native tools, as they are usually the most effective (e.g. :command:`mysqldump` or :command:`pg_dump`).
+The best approach is to use tools specific to the database, as they are usually the most effective (e.g. :command:`mysqldump` or :command:`pg_dump`).
 If you want to migrate between different databases, the only option might be to use Django management to dump and import the database:

 .. code-block:: sh